 - My Account

-*On this date in 1904, Sigma Pi Phi Boule’s Fraternity was founded.
-Kappa Boule' is one of the most impacting Black fraternal organizations in America.
+*On this date, in 1904, Sigma Pi Phi Boule’s Fraternity was founded.
+Kappa Boule' is one of America's most impacting Black fraternal organizations.

 Post Reconstruction twentieth-century African America found more Black men of distinction functioning in various leadership posts, especially in the churches and benevolent association movement.
-But by and large, they lived lives separate from those of other Blacks and white professionals.
+But by and large, they lived lives separate from other Blacks and white professionals.
 In 1904 a small group in Philadelphia set out to create an organization that would provide a vehicle for men of standing and like tastes to come together to know the best of one another.

-Henry M. Minton, a pharmacist, and the doctor spent considerable time contemplating the isolation in which many accomplished Black men lived and worked.
-He began to talk with other Black professionals about their shared conditions and about his ideas for forming an organization that would bring them together in fellowship.
-Minton thought that learned and professional Black men should have an organization that "should be a fraternity in the true sense of the word; one whose chief thought should not be to visit the sick and bury the dead, but to bind men of like qualities, tastes and attainments into a close and sacred union that they might know the best of one another."
+Henry M. Minton, a pharmacist and doctor, spent considerable time contemplating the isolation in which many accomplished Black men lived and worked.
+He began talking with other Black professionals about their shared conditions and his ideas for forming an organization that would bring them together in fellowship.
+Minton thought that learned and professional Black men should have an organization that "should be a fraternity in the true sense of the word; one whose chief thought should not be to visit the sick and bury the dead but to bind men of like qualities, tastes and attainments into a close and sacred union that they might know the best of one another."